hucker/ten8t/docs/README.md

 In general, the codebase maintains good quality scores with mostly A's and B's.

 The columns below have been sorted worst to best.
-It can be seen that most of the complexity is in the ten8t_checker/function/yield modules as those are the most complex functionality in the system.
+It can be seen that most of the complexity is in the `ten8t_checker`/`function`/`yield` modules as those are the most complex functionality in the system and they are reliably at the top of all of these metrics.
+This is where the paid is.

 Pull requests addressing code quality in lower-scoring files are welcome...actually any PR's are welcome.